Bob Wolcott

-Career
+Wolcott won Game 1 of the 1995 American League Division Series in the Mariners' first postseason.

+Playing career

 Wolcott was a key member of the 1995 "Refuse to Lose" Seattle Mariner team, the first Mariner team to reach the playoffs.
-He was a late season call-up from the minor leagues in August, where he was most impressive in his first MLB start against the Boston Red Sox, the team with which he would pitch his final MLB game in 1999.
-He started Game 1 of the American League Championship Series vs the Cleveland Indians in 1995 at the age of 22.
-He walked the bases loaded in the 1st Inning but settled down, scattering 8 hits and 2 runs over 7 innings in a Mariners 3-2 Game 1 win.
-After his season in NPB, he came back to pitch three games in the Oakland Athletics organization in 2001.
+He was a late season call-up from the minor leagues in August, he earned the win in his first MLB start against the Boston Red Sox, the team with which he would pitch his final MLB season in 1999.

+Wolcott started Game 1 of the 1995 American League Championship Series against the Cleveland Indians.
+He walked the bases loaded in the first inning but settled down, scattering 8 hits and 2 runs over 7 innings in a Mariners 3–2 win.

+Wolcott never matched the success of his first season.
+After two more seasons with the Mariners, the Arizona Diamondbacks claimed him in the expansion draft.
+Arizona traded him to the Red Sox in 1999.
+After a season in NPB in 2000, he came back to pitch three games in the Oakland Athletics organization in 2001.
+He was released after being put on the disabled list with a shoulder injury.

+Post-playing career

-Wolcott was forced to retire due to shoulder surgery.
-After his baseball career ended, he continued his education at Oregon State University, where he majored in mechanical engineering.
+After his baseball career ended, Wolcott majored in mechanical engineering at Oregon State University.
+However, he did not finish his degree, opting to open a machine shop after an internship with Intel.